paularellanom/alert_dialog/README.md

 A new Flutter project.

-Code done step-by-step with the course: APRENDE Flutter
+#Code done step-by-step with the course: APRENDE Flutter (2020)